mmore500/mmore500.github.io/blog_personal/_posts/2020-06-08-shutdown-stem.md

 To this end, I will no longer be presenting the [Enrichment Seminar](https://mmore500.com/waves/discussion/week2.html) planned for that day.
 The undersigned encourage [WAVES Workshop](https://github.com/mmore500/waves) mentors and participants to consider suspending their own meetings and development work.

+You can read more about the #ShutDownAcademia #ShutDownSTEM #Strike4BlackLives movement [here](https://www.shutdownstem.com/).

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I’mma need eager allies to get tooled up before they charge in.<br><br>Stop.
 Stop.
 Reflect.
 Listen and learn first. <br><br>We have a whole day set aside for you <a href="https://t.co/wmIpRgvtxW">pic.twitter.com/wmIpRgvtxW</a></p>&mdash; DNLee (@DNLee5) <a href="https://twitter.com/DNLee5/status/1269465652802326528?ref_src=twsrc%5Etfw">June 7, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Materials